Benicaros™ (Carrot Rhamnogalacturonan-I Prebiotic)

 Reduced common cold-type symptom severity and duration

-In a randomized rhinovirus challenge trial in healthy adults, low-dose cRG-I was associated with reduced symptom severity and shorter symptom duration compared with placebo, supporting Benicaros™ as a low-dose immune-resilience ingredient in healthy adults during cold-and-flu season.
+Low-dose cRG-I was associated with reduced symptom severity and shorter symptom duration versus placebo in healthy adults, supporting Benicaros™ as a low-dose immune-resilience ingredient during cold-and-flu season.

 Microbiota modulation in healthy adults